naoshibaikyu/superbuddn/eplist.md

 <h2>Classic</h2>

-EpStart
-Kayorei: The initial works of the Seven Mercenaries, preserved for the sake of history and updated into the present-day presentation style.
+The initial works of the Seven Mercenaries, preserved for the sake of history and updated into the present-day presentation style.
 These remastered "Epilogues" are no longer a part of the Seven Mercenaries canon.
-EpFin

-EpStart
-Kayorei: The initial works of the Seven Mercenaries, preserved for the sake of history and updated into the present-day presentation style.
-These remastered "Epilogues" are no longer a part of the Seven Mercenaries canon.
-EpFin

 <h3>SEASON 1</h3>